jamiesmith/south40astro/_posts/2020-05-19-welcome-to-south-40-astro.md

   caption="GHRO from above, north is uptown at about 11 o'clock"
 %}

-Our members have a very wide variety of equipment, ranging from DSLRs with wide & fast lenses, to long focal length CDK, and an equally diverse set of mounts, ranging from small camera trackers to permanently-mounted, full-encoder mounts.
+Our members have a very wide variety of equipment, ranging from DSLRs with wide & fast lenses to long focal length CDKs, with an equally diverse set of mounts-- ranging from small camera trackers to permanently-mounted, full-encoder mounts.
 Strangely, I don't think anyone has an Astro-Physics mount.

 The skies here aren't Arizona or New Mexico dark, but it is considerably darker than our yards.
-You can actually see the Milky Way band at the right time of year, and even more with a few exposures with a DSLR, a camera tracker, and a kit lens.
+You can actually see the Milky Way band at the right time of year, and even more with a few exposures with a DSLR, a camera tracker, and a simple kit lens.

 {%
   include astrobin
   image_id=310843
   is_local=true
-  caption="My first Milky Way Pic"
+  caption="Example Milky Way Pic"
 %}

 and Andromeda isn't lost in the glow of uptown Charlotte: